Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

-As remarked at the beginning of the previous lecture, now the distinction between dg objects and ungraded objects becomes important (especially for the purpose of signs): we will recall in particular the notion of dg Lie algebras (dglas), which have homological grading, and hence parity (even or odd degree).
+Now the distinction between dg objects and ungraded objects becomes important (especially for the purpose of signs): we will recall in particular the notion of dg Lie algebras (dglas), which have homological grading, and hence parity (even or odd degree).